kshitijyelpale/online-bootstore-springboot-app/README.md

 6. Tried to cover all the specs mentioned.
 7. `Architectre.png` of database entities is available in this directory.
 8. My tech stack Java, Spring boot, security, JPA, Mockito tests, H2 in memory database.
-9. Few test cases are not working.
-Due to time constraint did not have much time to diagnose the problems.

-Thanks for the invitation of the task.